adrien-thierry/hmf-training-en/markdowns/en/algorithm_v2_en.md

 	i++;
 ```

-As you saw it all resembled.
+As you saw, they're all the same.

 @[Do an "Hello World"]({"stubs": ["for_user.c"], "project":"exo1", "command": "python test_for_user.py"})

 It was simple :)
-Go to a more complex, I ask you to produce code that will display the alphabet.
-"Printf (" abcdefghijklmnopqrstuvwxyz ");" You say ? ** Interdiction to use the printf ** function.
+Go to a more complex, I ask you to produce code that will display the alphabet. "printf (" abcdefghijklmnopqrstuvwxyz ");" You say ? ** Interdiction to use the printf ** function.
 You will use a ** while loop **, ** a variable ** and the ** my_putchar () ** function that displays the parameter you pass to it between the parentheses.
-To succeed it's exercise you'll need to look at the ** ascii table **.
-In this table you will see that decimal value ​​represent characters.
+To succeed at this exercise you'll need to look at the ** ascii table **.
+In this table you will see that decimal value ​​representing characters.
 Take a look [MAN ASCII](http://www.linux-france.org/article/man-fr/man7/ascii-7.html)

 ?[Which decimal value is the character 'a' ?]
 - [ ] 65